marcoxa/iron-main/README.md

 instance.

-## asmibm-mode
+## hlasm-mode

-**asmibm-mode** is a major mode to handle Assembler/IBM MVS or z/OS ASM IBM.
-The mode just does highlighting and some minor indentation.
+**hlasm-mode** is a major mode to handle Assembler/IBM MVS or z/OS High Level ASM IBM.
+The mode just does highlighting and some minor indentation, plus flagging of bad continuation lines.
+It tries to be somewhat smart about strings, "attributed" symbols and expressions and comments.

 It is different form the "standard" Emacs assembler mode because of some syntax peculiarities that required some special treatment for Font Lock Mode.